 Early next morning, they place the pot inside a hole at the “Caldeiras” from Furnas.
 For 5 to 7 hours the meal cooks slowly by the volcanic steam, as a result its texture and flavor are very unique.
 The experience of watching the process and then trying the food, is something we can assure you have probably never seen or tasted before.
 Definitely something worth trying and something we make sure our clients try on their visit to the Green Island!

 Here is a video of the process of the cozido:

 The traditional “cozido das Furnas” comes from Furnas Valley:

 Furnas is located in the easternmost of three active volcanoes on the island of São Miguel, therefore all its historically Volcanic activity.
 The village is dotted with boiling water springs and mud springs.
-It has a strong sulfuric smell and clouds of vapor that emerges from the hot bubbling springs.
+It has as strong sulfuric smell and clouds of vapor that emerge from the hot bubbling springs.
 Something very impressive to watch!

 We know our clients love the experience and the “cozido” so much that we make sure to include them as a full day tour in the following tours: